How to Build a Birdhouse — Easy Step-by-Step Guide

 7. 7

-Apply wood glue to the edges of the floor and front piece where the sides will attach.
-Position the side pieces, aligning the bottom with the floor and the back edge with the back of the floor.
-Secure with screws through the sides into the floor and front.
+Next, apply wood glue to the side edges of the floor piece and the corresponding bottom edges of the front piece.
+Position the two side pieces, ensuring their bottom edges align perfectly with the floor and their back edges are flush with the back of the floor piece.
+Secure each side piece with screws driven through the sides into the floor and into the front piece.
+Use at least two screws per side into the floor and one into the front.

 8. 8